 Reporting an accident is required by law even when damage is less than $2,000 when they involve: property damage, municipal vehicles or hazardous materials, pedestrians or cyclists, or suspected driving under the influence.

 - Reporting an accident is also important for insurance purposes, because it creates a record of what happened.
 You can also help create a record by taking photos and making notes on what led to the accident.

 - No matter who was at fault for the accident, it’s critical to obtain the other driver’s insurance information following an accident.
 Wait until everyone is safe before exchanging information.

 - Your insurance company will, of course, want to know about the accident as soon as possible.
 This will get the ball rolling on your claim, and give you a chance to ask any questions about what you need to do next.

 - Your insurance broker can be a huge help after a car accident, too!
 If you have any questions about the claims process, how to deal with insurance companies, or what to do next, make a call to your broker once you’re able.

 Car accidents can happen to anyone, even the safest, most conscientious drivers, so it’s important for all drivers to understand what to do following an accident.
 It’s also a good idea to consider accident forgiveness for your car insurance so your rates won’t go up after an accident.

-Bow Valley Insurance is here to help with all of your car insurance needs in Calgary and throughout Alberta.
+Bow Valley Insurance is here to help with all of your car insurance needs.
 Learn more about our car insurance services, or start shopping with a free auto insurance quote today!